-Interviews are not an application requirement, but are highly encouraged.
-A written record of the 20–30 minute conversation is added to your admission file and provides an opportunity for you to add a personal touch to your application.
-Your interview will also connect you with someone associated with the College and gives you an opportunity to get some of your questions answered.
+Interviews are not an application requirement, but are highly encouraged since they provide students with an opportunity to learn more about Harvey Mudd and to share more about themselves with the admission committee.
+Your interview will connect you with someone associated with the College and gives you an opportunity to get some of your questions answered.

 When should I interview?

 Interviews are offered to current or rising seniors (starting in May of your junior year) and should be completed prior to the application deadline.
 You should be prepared to talk about yourself, what you are looking for in a college environment/experience and why you are interested in Harvey Mudd College.
-If you know very little about Harvey Mudd or are still in the exploration phase of your college search, it may be too early for an interview.
+We encourage students to spend time learning about HMC before the interview in order to get the most out of the interview.

 What should I expect from an interview?